spacecloud-io/space-docs/content/security/security-rules/conditional-access/matching-request-and-claims.md

 ---
-title: "Matching fields"
+title: "Matching request and claims"
-description: "Matching fields"
+description: "Matching request and claims"
-date: 2020-06-18T12:07:00+05:30
+date: 2020-10-22T13:28:29+05:30
 draft: false
 weight: 1
 ---

-Many a times we want to allow access to a particular resource based on certain conditions.
-In such scenarios, we use a `match` rule to match/compare two values.
+The `match` rule is used to match/compare two values.

 For example, to allow an operation only if the role is `admin`, we can write the following `match` rule: